 AI Platform enables many parts of the machine learning (ML) workflow.
-This document describes the overall ML process to provide context for AI Platform services.
+This document provides an introductory description of the overall ML process and explains where each AI Platform service fits into the process.

 The ML workflow